-Genetic anticipation: A remarkable phenomenon in which a genetic disease appears earlier appearance and with increased from with each succeeding generation.
+Genetic anticipation: A remarkable phenomenon in which a genetic disease appears earlier with each succeeding generation.
 Anticipation was once thought not to exist in genetics.
 It was chalked off as a meaningless statistical artifact.
 However, anticipation has now been proven to occur in a large number of important genetic disorders, including Huntington disease and myotonic dystrophy.
 In molecular terms, anticipation is due to the expansion of a trinucleotide repeat sequence in the DNA.
 This phenomenon also occurs in the fragile X syndrome, the most common inherited form of mental retardation.

 CONTINUE SCROLLING OR CLICK HERE FOR RELATED ARTICLE